 After Easter egg hunts, pictures with the Easter Bunny are another much-loved Easter tradition.
 Family pictures with the Easter Bunny should definitely be part of your New Jersey spring activities to try with kids.
 Even some teens still love seeing the Easter Bunny.

-You can find the Easter Bunny in New Jersey at Easter egg hunts, breakfasts with the Easter Bunny, and other New Jersey events as listed in our New Jersey Easter Egg Hunts, Activities, and Easter Bunny Appearances.
+You can find the Easter Bunny in New Jersey at Easter egg hunts, breakfasts with the Easter Bunny, and other New Jersey events as listed in our SMILE!
+Easter Bunny Pictures Near Me & You in NJ.

 Travel for Spring Break